lino-framework/book/docs/specs/invoicing.rst

 .. class:: Plan

+    The Django model used to represent an *invoicing plan*.

     An **invoicing plan** is a rather temporary database object which represents the plan of a given user to have Lino generate a series of invoices.